Kiage24/SBCG857/README.md

 ```
 plot-bamstats -p lane1-plots/ lane1.sorted.bam.bchk
 ```
-How many reads have zero mapping quality?
+Q.How many reads have zero mapping quality?

  23,803

-Which of the first fragments or second fragments are higher base quality on average?
+Q.Which of the first fragments or second fragments are higher base quality on average?